A high school graduate who is entering a post-secondary institution for the first time is considered a freshman student.

 Linens and towels will be provided for you upon your arrival for on-campus overnight accomodations.

-Incoming students and their families are invited to bring a donation item that benefits Gamecock Pantry.
+Incoming students and their families are invited to bring a donation item that benefits Gamecock Pantry and Harvest Hope.